EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 However, I think it is best to be explicit, even if it does (incorrectly) hint that m1 could be anything *other* than a target. :)

 We are almost ready to go.
-The final step is to create a sync (a basic replication event in Bucardo), then we can start up Bucardo, put some test data into the master databases, and 'kick' the sync:
+The final step is to create a sync (a basic replication event in Bucardo), then we can start up Bucardo, put some test data into the master databases, and ‘kick’ the sync:

 ```bash
 $  bucardo add sync mongotest  herd=therd  dbs=tgroup  ping=false